-Additionally, the Agency seeks feedback on how to define or demonstrate various terms noted in the primary selection criteria including: community ownership or community wealth-building, direct and indirect community benefits, and community engagement.
-The Agency notes that it requested feedback on how to define these terms in the request for comments put forth in advance of this Draft Plan, but did not receive substantive feedback to help focus these terms and/or concepts.
+Additionally, the The Agency seeks requested feedback on how to define or demonstrate various terms noted used in the primary selection criteria including: community ownership or community wealth-building, direct in the request for comments put forth prior to the release of the draft 2022 Long-Term Plan and indirect community benefits, and community engagement.
+The Agency notes that itadditionally requested feedback on how to define these terms in the request for comments put forth in advance of this Draft Plandraft 2022 Long-Term Plan itself, but did not receive substantive feedback to help focus these terms and/or concepts.